hyurl/modelar/README.md

 **return:**

-Returns the DB itself for function chaining.
+Returns the DB class itself for function chaining.

 The difference between instantiated version of `close()` and static version of `close()` is that the former closes only the current instance connection,